-1) Photographs of vessels seen in museums.
+1) Video compilations of photographs of vessels taken in museums. (see videos below)

 2) Each image is named after a Facebook friend and posted on FB on their birthday.
 FB as vessel, venue and calendar.